COVID-19 and Pregnancy - An Update for our Patients

 Immediately after the birth of your child: The baby is weighed, foot printed, given ID bracelets and promptly returned to the mother.
 The mother may breastfeed and bond for an hour before she is moved to her postpartum room to rest and the baby is moved to the nursery for admission assessment.
 The assessment includes a head-to-toe comprehensive assessment.
 Once the baby's temperature is stabilized, the baby is bathed.
 Fathers may participate in bath time if they desire.

-The Nursery: The nursery at the Maternity Center is a Level 2 nursery.
-You may keep your newborn with you as long as you wish - but whenever you need to rest or enjoy some quiet time, the baby can be cared for in the nursery.
-Twenty-four hour rooming-in is available.
+The Nursery: You may keep your newborn with you as long as you wish - but whenever you need to rest or enjoy some quiet time, your baby can be cared for in the nursery.
+Always check for identification before handing your baby to a healthcare worker.
+Our Maternity team have a pink border on their name badges and wear turquoise and gray-colored scrubs.
+Twenty-four hour rooming-in is available and encouraged.
+When being transported to and from the nursery, your baby must be in the bassinet.

 Birth Certificates: During your stay, a representative from Medical Records will visit or call you to record information for your baby's birth certificate and social security number.
 The hospital will forward this information to Columbia, SC.
 The birth certificate will be available at the Horry County courthouse approximately six to eight weeks following the birth.
 You will receive more information upon your discharge.